-- 1. Development proposals for small scale business and live / work units, meeting facilities to support small scale local businesses and proposals linked to diversification of the rural economy will be supported where: - a.
-Development is appropriate to Berkswell Parish's rural location in the Green Belt, the local landscape character and surrounding land uses in terms of design, scale and materials; and - b.
-Proposals incorporate appropriate suitable mitigation measures to minimise any adverse impacts on the local road network, and adequate car, other motor vehicle and cycle parking is provided on site for employees and visitors. - 2.
-Where proposals are for the re-use or conversion of former agricultural buildings, workshops or previously used brownfield sites they should demonstrate appropriate regard for Policy B6.
+Development proposals for small scale business and live / work units, meeting facilities to support small scale local businesses and proposals linked to diversification of the rural economy will be supported where:

+1. Development is appropriate to Berkswell Parish's rural location in the Green Belt, the local landscape character and surrounding land uses in terms of design, scale and materials;

+2. Proposals incorporate appropriate suitable mitigation measures to minimise any adverse impacts on the local road network, and adequate car, other motor vehicle and cycle parking is provided on site for employees and visitors; and sensitively designed new buildings within the curtilage of existing farm holdings (subject to Policy B6).

+3. Proposals include the re-use or conversion of existing former agricultural buildings, workshops or previously used brownfield sites or the development of

-- 3. Proposals for homeworking which require planning consent will be supported where they re-use or bring back into use an existing building, or part of an existing building, and where such development would not have an adverse impact on residential amenity, village or landscape and historic character. - 4.
+Proposals for homeworking which require planning consent will be supported where they re-use or bring back into use an existing building, or part of an existing building, and where such development would not have an adverse impact on residential amenity, village or landscape and historic character.

 Where extensions to residential properties are proposed they should be subservient to the main building.